agonzalezjr/promise-reject-vs-throw/README.md

 Some subtleties ... (this is my favorite answer): http://stackoverflow.com/questions/33445415/javascript-promises-reject-vs-throw

-**So conclusion: Both reject and throw will be caught inside the catch() handler of the Promise.
+In conclusion: **Both reject and throw will be caught inside the catch() handler of the Promise.
 But always try to use reject()!**

 The other big differences are:

-1. **when more code follows either statement: throw immediately completes the resolver function, while calling reject continues execution normally - after having "marked" the promise as rejected.**
+1. **When more code follows either statement: throw immediately completes the resolver function, while calling reject continues execution normally - after having "marked" the promise as rejected.**

-2. **do not add catch() everywhere.
+2. **Do not add catch() everywhere.
 They will resolve everything.
 For example: if you have several promises inside an all() and they "catch themselves", then the all() will never be rejected.
 So, make sure you really want to "swallow the rejection".**

 All this is great, but: